Our administrative managers are important cogs in the NHS team who allow our frontline staff to concentrate on our patients and the public.

 Management qualifications, such as an MBA (Master of Business of Administration) or DMS (Diploma in Management Studies) may be an advantage for some senior posts.

-When you’re looking for administrative managerial jobs or apprenticeship vacancies, there are a number of sources you can use, depending on the type of and level of work you’re seeking.
+When you’re looking for administrative managerial jobs or apprenticeship vacancies, there are a number of sources you can use, but most vacancies can be found on the NHS Jobs website.

 For further information about a career in administrative management, please contact